Joe Connolly (hurler): Inter-county

 "People of Galway, after fifty-seven years the All-Ireland title is back in Galway...It's wonderful to be from Galway on a day like today.
 There are people back in Galway with wonder in their hearts, but also we must remember (Galway) people in England, in America, and round the world and maybe they are crying at this moment…People of Galway, we love you!"

 The final phrase is an echo of Pope John Paul II's address to the young people of Ireland the previous year.
 The celebrations did not just end with Connolly's speech as Joe McDonagh seized the microphone and lead the crowd in a version of the West's Awake.
 Connolly rounded of the year by collecting an All-Star award, as well as being named as the Texaco Hurler of the Year.

-1981 saw Galway reach a third consecutive All-Ireland final and Offaly were the opponents.
-Everything seemed to be going well for Connolly's side as Galway hoped to capture a second consecutive All-Ireland title.
-Offaly 'keeper Damien Martin was doing great work in batting out an almost certain Galway goal early in the second-half.
-With twenty-three minutes left in the game Galway led by six points, however, they failed to score for the rest of the game.
-Johnny Flaherty hand-passed Offaly's second goal with just three minutes remaining.
-At the long whistle Galway were defeated by 2–12 to 0–15.
+1981 saw Galway reach a third consecutive All-Ireland final.
+First-time finalists Offaly were the opponents.
+With twenty-three minutes left Galway led by six points but failed to score again to lose 2–12 to 0–15.

 The following few years proved difficult as Galway were knocked out of the championship at the All-Ireland semi-final stages in 1982 and 1983.
 Connolly retired from inter-county hurling following a serious knee injury in 1984.